Skip to content

 It is almost always preferable to look towards getting a LMIA-exempt work permit (such as through the IEC program) before pursuing the LMIA route; it will likely take less time before you can get to Canada — suited or booted and ready for action — and your employer-to-be will appreciate not being dragged into the bureaucracy.

 And what about PR?
 Well, over recent years Canada has pivoted to an economic immigration system, known as Express Entry, whereby those of you with plenty of work experience, a post-secondary education and English skills are prioritized for immigration, with processing times of around six months (sometimes less if you’re selected early and have your application ready; sometimes longer if you have to wait for an invitation and/or if you need to gather extra documents).
 With PR, you land in Canada with no time limit to your potential employment, and you can work for any employer, anywhere in Canada.
-There are even category-based draws that specifically seek out trades candidates from the pool who have at least six months of eligible work experience within the past three years.
+There are even category-based draws that specifically seek out trades and Science, Technology, Engineering, and Math (STEM) candidates from the pool who have at least six months of eligible work experience within the past three years.
+As many construction and engineering professionals have relevant work experience to qualify for these category-based draws, Express Entry may be a great option for these professionals to get PR status.

 Provincial Nominee Programs, or PNPs, are another economic route to PR, but this also takes at least a few months from start to finish.
 These programs allow provinces to nominate workers with certain skill sets, and some provinces are on the lookout for construction and engineering professionals.